A woman calculating her business's numbers on the computer

 By providing these services or advice, you're at risk of a client accusing you of unsatisfactory work, including missed deadlines.
 If a client sues, the costs can cause severe financial damage to your small business—whether or not you’re at fault.

-Any small business owner that makes a living by providing their expertise only benefits from carrying this policy as part of its risk management plan.
+Any small business owner, from IT staffing agencies to education consultants, that makes a living by providing their expertise only benefits from carrying this policy as part of its risk management plan.
 And that’s even more true if your work or advice could potentially cause a client financial loss.

 That's why professional liability is especially key for technology and software businesses, including: